DuongTSon/Financial-modelling-VN/README.md

 What are factors that explain differences in return of assets?

-This question is the central theme in financial economics.
+This question is a central theme in financial economics.
 There are two prominent theories are CAPM and APT.
 CAPM states that correlation with market returns explain asset returns.
 APT, on the other hand, claims that there are many factors affecting asset returns, and market return is only one factor.
 In practice, portfolio managers usually implement APT models because they could actively bet on factors which they understand most, and hedge factors they consider risky.

 How do we use factor models to solve real world problem?

-*Update soon*
+Fixed income trading desks extensively use factor models to hedge yield curve risks, which are changes in shape of yield curve.
+Factor models could help traders reduce or increase exposure to specific tenors on a yield curve.
+For instance, a trader is confident about his forecast of 5-year treasury yield but not sure about other tenors, he would use factor models to design his portfolio which has least exposure to other tenor's movements.

 ### Asset allocation models